diegomarquez/side-scrolling-shooting-game/README.md

 	- Re-style and re-design interface
 		- Bottom Right Region
 			- Viewport and layers editing
-				- Put icons for error messages on modal popups
-				- Put icons for initial tip
 				- Styling
 					- Fix placeholders position and size when arranging things
 				- Put the viewportEditorUI elements into a div with overflow:hidden
 				- Put the viewport creation button below that div

 	- Give a title to each region other than the canvas one
-	- Refresh layers on Game Object creation region
+	- Refresh viewports on Game Object creation region
 	- Add dropdown context menues to the body
 		- This way the regions can have overflow: hidden and the menues will still show up on top of everything
 		- Requires changing the calculated coordinates when clicking